 Joseph Roth was an Austrian journalist and novelist who is known for his detailed accounts of the Eastern European Jewish experience.

-Born in 1894 in a town near Lviv (today part of Ukraine) Roth's Jewish upbringing would have a significant impact on his work.
+Born Moses Joseph Roth in 1894 near Lviv (today part of Ukraine), Roth's Jewish upbringing would have a significant impact on his work.
 Not much else is known about his early years, and many of Roth's own accounts are thought to be unreliable.

 In 1933, on the day Hitler took power as Chancellor, Joseph Roth emigrated to Paris where he would spend the remainder of his days.
-He remained closely connected to his Jewish heritage, though he was a practicing Catholic for many years.
+Athough he was a practicing Catholic for many years, he remained closely connected to his Jewish heritage, a

 He died in Paris in 1939.
 It is said that he had both a Catholic and a Jewish funeral.